 Transparency and accountability are also key elements of GDPR.
 One of the mandates is that businesses must have a breach log to record and track any data breach – large or small, actual or suspected.
 While specifics on what details need to be contained in the log haven’t been defined, the best practice is to record as much information as possible.
 At a minimum, the log should contain when the breach took place, how the breach happened, the response to the breach, and the identities of stakeholders who managed the response.
 This information will help demonstrate an intent to comply.

 It’s important to remember that – among many new rules – GDPR introduces a new accountability principle.
 This means that a company needs to not only comply but also demonstrate compliance.
-Comprehensive but proportionate governance measures are required, showing data compliance measures have been integrated into data processing activities at all stages.
+Comprehensive but proportionate governance measures are required, showing data protection compliance measures have been integrated into data processing activities at all stages.

 GDPR Reaches Outside the European Union